lilvirgola/P2PDocs/README.md

 ## Docs

-Compiling and Viewing the Elixir documentation of the backend can be done with the following commands:
+Compiling and viewing the Elixir documentation of the backend can be done with the following commands:

 ```bash
 cd p2p_docs_backend